Pitching

 We welcome submissions for digital-only pieces, published on our website and in our fortnightly newsletter, at any time.

-Online essays will be paid at 20p per word, to a maximum of £350.
+Online essays will be paid at 20p per word, typically to a maximum of £350.
 There is no deadline for online pieces.
 We will review pitches as they are submitted.

 How to Submit

 Please send pitches to pitching@break-down.org including 'ONLINE' or 'ISSUE 3' in the subject line.
 To be considered, pitches must include a short (one or two paragraph maximum) summary of the essay's argument, a short author bio, and a brief explanation of why the piece is right for the BREAK—DOWN.
-For literary non-fiction, we require a 2-page sample of the piece.

 We aim to reply to as many pitches as possible; however, we are a small team and may not always be able to provide a response.
 If you have not heard from us within three weeks of submitting for digital or two weeks of a specific issue submission deadline, please assume your piece has not been accepted on this occasion.